offby1/pyramid-tinyurl-doodle/README.branch.md

 * [x] Tweak gunicorn logging so it puts the actual IP address in the log, not `127.0.0.1`
 * [x] Again look into replacing `runme.sh` with ["just"](https://just.systems/man/en/)
 * [x] Consider [whitenoise](https://whitenoise.readthedocs.io/en/latest/) instead of a special section for nginx
+* [x] Test with rudybot!
+  Pretty sure I need to whitelist its IP address.
+  A recent log against the pyramid server looks like `144.217.82.212 - - [14/Jul/2024:19:09:16 +0000] "GET /shorten-/?input_url=https%3A%2F%2Fmy.what.a.long.url%2Fyou%2Fhave%2Fgrandma%2Fmy.what.a.long.url%2Fyou%2Fhave%2Fgrandma%2Fmy.what.a.long.url%2Fyou%2Fhave%2Fgrandma%2Fmy.what.a.long.url%2Fyou%2Fhave%2Fgrandma%2F HTTP/1.1" 200 30 "-" "Racket/7.9 (net/http-client)"` fwiw
+* [x] Update the nginx.conf again, to have just one server